-The USB-B port on the rear side of the device is provided for communication with the device and for firmware updates.
+The USB-B port on the back side of the device is provided for communication with the device and for firmware updates.
 The included USB cable can be used to connect the device to a PC (USB 2.0 or 3.0).
 The driver is delivered with the device and installs a virtual COM port.
 Details for remote control can be found on the web site of the manufacturer or on the included USB stick.

-The device can be addressed via this port either using the international standard ModBus RTU protocol or by SCPI language.
-The device recognizes the message protocol used automatically.
+Via this port, the device can be addressed either using the international standard ModBus RTU protocol or SCPI language.
+The device recognizes the message protocol automatically.

-f remote control is in operation the USB port has no priority over a probably installed interface module (see below), the front USB port or the analog interface and can, therefore, only be used alternatively to these.
+If remote control is in operation the USB port has no priority over either the interface module (see below) or the analog interface and can, therefore, only be used alternatively to these.
 However, monitoring is always available.